 anchor and chain.
 The fender will make finding the chain easier.
 And

-Don't ask how I know that.
-It's
+DO NOT ask how I know that.
+It

 In my opinion, of course.